sachin191/pyrocopy/README.md

 selection options:
   -if INCLUDEFILES, --includefiles INCLUDEFILES
-                        A list of regular expressions for file inclusions -id INCLUDEDIRS, --includedirs INCLUDEDIRS
+                        A list of regular expression or wildcard patterns for file inclusions.
+Regex patterns must include the
+                        prefix: re:
+  -id INCLUDEDIRS, --includedirs INCLUDEDIRS
-                        A list of regular expressions for directory inclusions -xf EXCLUDEFILES, --excludefiles EXCLUDEFILES
+                        A list of regular expression or wildcard patterns for directory inclusions.
+Regex patterns must include the
+                        prefix: re:
+  -xf EXCLUDEFILES, --excludefiles EXCLUDEFILES
-                        A list of regular expressions for file exclusions -xd EXCLUDEDIRS, --excludedirs EXCLUDEDIRS
+                        A list of regular expression or wildcard patterns for file exclusions.
+Regex patterns must include the
+                        prefix: re:
+  -xd EXCLUDEDIRS, --excludedirs EXCLUDEDIRS
-                        A list of regular expressions for directory exclusions -l LEVEL, --level LEVEL
+                        A list of regular expression or wildcard patterns for directory exclusions.
+Regex patterns must include the
+                        prefix: re:
+  -l LEVEL, --level LEVEL
                         The maximum depth level to traverse during the copy, starting from the source root.
 A negative value starts